Patient Education · April 2026

 The distinction between fat herniation and volume loss is a clinical one — made by examining the eyelid, assessing the fat compartments, evaluating the lid-cheek junction, and understanding your anatomy in three dimensions.
 It cannot be made accurately from a mirror or a photograph.

-A consultation with Dr. Gill will assess what your lower eyelid anatomy shows, which treatment direction fits your anatomy, and - if surgery is recommended - what it involves, what to expect, and what it will cost.
+A consultation with Dr. Gill will determine, with certainty, what your lower eyelid anatomy shows, what the most appropriate treatment is, and — if surgery is recommended — exactly what it involves, what to expect, and what it will cost.